Bubblr-Inc/ai-vault-aws-installation/README.md

 tar xf $(pwd)/* && find $(pwd) -maxdepth 1 -type f -delete
 ```
-Edit the chart's built in values.yaml file, please modfiy the the following values : gpcBaseUrl, gptDataDbUser, gptDataDbHost
+Edit the chart's built in values.yaml file, please modfiy the the values indicated below:
 These are found in the env section.
 (Note - you can create a new values file called myValues.yaml or similar to over-ride the built in values file.
 You will need to remember to supply this at the command line when you install the chart using the helm --values flag.

 ```